-- HNC in Cyber Security

-- HNC Computing

-- Foundation Apprenticeship in Hardware and Technical Support

-- Certificate in Computing, Games and Technology

-- Modern Apprenticeship in IT
+- HNC in Cyber Security (with additional Highers) - Certificate in Computing with Networking and Cyber Security - Modern Apprenticeship in IT

 Cybersecurity is the protection of internet-connected systems, including hardware, software and data, from cyberattacks.
 This course is designed for young people who wish to gain the knowledge and skills required in the field of cyber security and ethical hacking.
 Pupils will learn techniques on how to perform information gathering, network & vulnerability scanning, and methods on how to recover hidden data.
 Pupils will be introduced to the creation of exploits and the steps performed during a penetration test, while also learning the basic skills needed to work in a computing role or to progress to study in the areas of cyber security and ethical hacking.